omid-b/gdp/README.md

 ```bash
 $ gdp shp2dat --point points.shp --polygon polygons.shp -o ./
 ```
 > **Description:**  Convert GIS shape files (point/polygon) to ascii format.
-This command will output the results into the following directory.
+This command will output the results into the directory specified by the '-o' option.

 ```bash
 $ gdp nc2dat model.nc --metadata
 $ gdp nc2dat model.nc -v vs vp --fmt .2 .6 -o model.dat
 ```
 > **Description:** This tool can be used to convert NetCDF files to ascii format.
 In this example, by running the first command, the program will output meta data information related to 'model.nc'.
 It's necessary to figure out the data fields that one is interested to extract from the nc file first (in this case, they are 'vp' and 'vs').
-The second command will print to file the results in a custom format to 'model.dat'.
+The second command will print to file the results in a custom format ('--fmt' option) to 'model.dat'.

 ```bash